A characterization of chains in dimension three

-Here we are interested in path geometries on 3-dimensional manifolds, i.e. $Q$ in Definition \ref{def:generalized-path-geom} is 5-dimensional, which correspond to point equivalence classes of pairs of 2nd order ODEs.
-The following proposition will be important for us whose proof is straightforward and will be skipped.
+Here we are interested in path geometries on 3-dimensional manifolds, i.e. $Q$ in Definition \ref{def:generalized-path-geom} is 5-dimensional, which correspond to point equivalence class of pairs of 2nd order ODEs.
+The following proposition whose proof is straightforward and therefore skipped, will be important for us.

-\begin{proposition} In three-dimensional path geometries the fundamental invariants $\bT$ and $\bC$ in Theorem \ref{thm:path-geom-cartan-conn}, as $\mathrm{GL}_2(\RR)$-modules can be represented as a binary quadric and a binary quartic, respectively, given by
+\begin{proposition} In three-dimensional path geometries the fundamental invariants $\bT$ and $\bC$ in Theorem \ref{thm:path-geom-cartan-conn}, as $\mathrm{GL}_2(\RR)$-modules, can be represented as a binary quadric and a binary quartic, respectively, given by

 where $s\colon Q\to\cG$ is a section, $\bT\in \Gamma(\mathrm{Sym}^2(\scV^*)\otimes\bigwedge^2\scV\otimes\scX^{-2}),$ $\bC\in \Gamma(\mathrm{Sym}^4(\scV^*)\otimes\bigwedge^2\scV\otimes\scX^{-1}),$ $X:=\frac{\partial}{\partial s^*\alpha^0}\in\Gamma(\scX),$ $V:=\frac{\partial}{\partial s^*\beta^1}\w\frac{\partial}{\partial s^*\beta^2}\in\Gamma(\bigwedge^2\scV),$